-World Outraged As Myanmar Reuters Journalists, Wa Lone & Kyaw Soe Oo, Sentenced To Seven Years In Prison
+World Outraged As Myanmar ‘Reuters’ Journalists, Wa Lone & Kyaw Soe Oo, Sentenced To Seven Years In Prison

 — Knut Ostby (@knutostby) September 3, 2018

 Wa Lone and Kyaw Soe Oo were reserved and quiet as the verdict was read, bowing their heads as the judge delivered the sentence.
 However, their families could not suppress their emotions and broke down crying.
-The pair have been in detention since their arrest on December 12, with Lone having missed the birth of his first child.
+The pair has been in detention since their arrest on December 12, with Lone having missed the birth of his first child.
 Both men have families with young children.

 After hearing the verdict, Wa Lone still believed in justice.